-We show that with this extension we can integrate the aforementioned Haskell features:
+We show that with these extensions we can integrate the aforementioned Haskell features:

-- Section 5 deals with data types and attributes that parametrized over types.
+- Section 5 deals with data types and attributes that parameterized over types.
 Section 7 deals with the integration of type classes.
-Finally, Section 8 shows how to represent the fields of a data type as nonterminal that have a type that is a parameter of the data type. - Section 9 introduces monadic rules which allows the combination of the composition mechanism of attribute grammars and monads to be combined.
+Finally, Section 8 shows how to represent the fields of a datatype as nonterminal that have a type that is a parameter of the data type. - Section 9 introduces monadic rules which allows the combination of the composition mechanism of attribute grammars and monads to be combined. - The above solutions require a static evaluation order.
+Section 10 offers a solution for bypassing some of the restrictions; in particular for dealing with iteration and fixpoint computations.